Random Terrain

 Star Trek: Strategic Operations Simulator (Sega)

 This game is always fun.
 I sometimes think that I like it better than the arcade version.
 As with most games that I like, it's different every time you play.
 Having the first person view and the overhead view is great.
 You can play any way you want.
-Only like the overhead view?
-Then look at that screen and ignore the first person view.
+Do you only like the overhead view?
+No problem.
+Just ignore the first-person view.

 Subterranea (Imagic)